microsoft/pxt-microbit/docs/projects/v2-blow-away.md

 <br/>
 Check out the simulator!
 <br/>
 ► Click on the pink bar underneath the microphone icon 🎤.
-Drag it up and down.
-Every time you drag it above the sound level you chose is one breath.
+Drag it above your sound threshold to blow Haven away.
 <br/>
-► If you own a new @boardname@, you can download this code and try it out!
-Blow into the microphone to shoo Haven away!
+► If you own a new @boardname@, you can download this code and try it out.
+Blow into the microphone to shoo Haven away 💨
 <br/>
 &nbsp;&nbsp; 💡 Use the reset button on your @boardname@ to bring Haven back 👻